-Mary Jo Kopechne's death at Chappaquiddick remains murky more than 50 years after she drowned while on a drive with Senator Ted Kennedy.
+Mary Jo Kopechne's death at Chappaquiddick remains murky more than 50 years after she drowned after a car crash with Senator Ted Kennedy.

 In the pitch black of a Massachusetts night, an Oldsmobile took a wrong turn on Chappaquiddick Island.
 A mile down the road, it bumped over the low barrier of a bridge and plunged into the shallow Pocha Pond.
 The driver, Massachusetts Senator Ted Kennedy, swam to shore.
 But his passenger, a woman named Mary Jo Kopechne, died in the water.